SkymanOne/folidity/reports/main.typ

 in terms of verifiable models using mathematical proofs.
 There are multiple ways to verify a program formally focused on specific parts. _Model checking_ utilises propositional logic to verify the mathematical abstractions of the system @model_checking. _Theorem proving_ involves verifying relations between the model and the statements about the system @theorem_proving.
-Finally, _symbolic execution_ focuses on the execution of the program using symbolic values instead of concrete values @eth_formal_verification.
+Finally, _symbolic execution_ focuses on executing the program using symbolic values instead of concrete values @eth_formal_verification.

 KEVM #footnote[https://jellopaper.org/index.html] is a tool that provides executable semantics of EVM using $KK$ framework.
 It uses reachability logic to reason symbolically about the system @kevm.
 KEVM is a powerful tool that operates at the EVM bytecode level.
-Specifically, SC developers are required to write a specification in a separate file that is checked against the compiled EVM bytecode of the SC.
+Specifically, SC developers are required to write a specification in a separate file that is checked against the SC's compiled EVM bytecode.
 Whilst this provides more fine-grained assurance of the safety and correctness, it requires specialised knowledge of the $KK$ framework and EVM semantics, hence significantly increasing the development time.

 The other interesting tool is Dafny #footnote[https://dafny.org/latest/DafnyRef/DafnyRef].
 Dafny is a general-purpose tool that checks inputs in any language using Hoare-logic and high-level annotations.
 Although Dafny offers compilation to some system languages, Solidity is not yet a supported target.
-Notably, work in the field suggests that the Dafny can be an effective and easy-to-use tool to produce a formal specification @dafny_deductive.
+Notably, work in the field suggests that Dafny can be an effective and easy-to-use tool for producing a formal specification @dafny_deductive.
 The syntax resembles a traditional imperative style and is substantially easier to learn and understand than KEVM.

 Some tools can be used alongside Solidity code, such as Scribble #footnote[https://docs.scribble.codes].
-Scribble enables developers to provide formal specifications of functions inside docstrings seamlessly integrating with existing Solidity code.
+Scribble enables developers to provide formal specifications of functions inside docstrings that seamlessly integrate with existing Solidity code.
 It offers VS Code extensions and is actively maintained by Consensys #footnote[https://consensys.io/diligence/scribble].
-The trade-off is the limited expressiveness in comparison with KEVM and Dafny.
+The trade-off is the limited expressiveness compared with KEVM and Dafny.

 Finally, experiments have been conducted to verify SC without any formal annotations.
 In particular, VeriSmart focuses explicitly on ensuring arithmetic safety and preciseness in SCs @so2019verismart.